The Hawaiian Koʻa Wheel: Coral health and bleaching assessment color reference card for Hawaiian corals.

 In 1998 when we developed the Coral Reef Assessment and Monitoring Program (CRAMP) in response to management needs, there was no long-term widespread monitoring program in this state.
 It was vital to get a baseline of what our reefs looked like, to recognize any changes that may occur, and to identify any impacts that are affecting these reefs.
 Over 60 sites span the full spectrum of habitats, encompassing the full latitudinal range and include the entire range of protection status from open access sites with no other legal protection except what applies to the entire state to fully protected sites, and a gradient of natural and anthropogenic impacts.
 This extensive dataset is being used to find trends and patterns on a statewide, island, and site scale and identify forcing functions that drive them.
 Researchers, managers, and educators are utilizing the data for a wide variety of purposes.
 We currently partner with the DLNR’s Division of Aquatic Resources to monitor sites and to set up new sites such as the one planned for Pila‘a, on Kaua‘i.

-We are currently developing protocols that prioritize watersheds and coastal waters for protection and restoration in Hawai’i.
+We are developing protocols that prioritize watersheds and coastal waters for protection and restoration in Hawai‘i.
 Quantitative watershed and coral reef condition indices are being integrated with a GIS-based, predictive model to produce geographically realistic planning and evaluation tools.
 We are integrating quantitative model output from terrestrial watershed and coral reef condition indices to evaluate the ecological condition of the “ridge to reef” system.
-This project will provide spatial maps to determine which of the 580 watersheds in the state have the strongest connections to adjacent reefs and would most benefit from watershed restoration efforts.
+This project provides spatial maps to determine which of the 580 watersheds in the state have the strongest connections to adjacent reefs and would most benefit from watershed restoration efforts.
 This will help address the scientific needs of the agencies responsible for the management and mitigation of Hawaiian coral reef ecosystems.
-This project will conclude in 2018.
+This project was funded by the Environmental Protection Agency.

 Our lab has conducted multiple coral reef studies in Pelekane Bay and the larger Kawaihae area since 1995 to better understand the response of the reef community to cumulative human impacts, effectiveness of management measures, and recovery potential.
 The most recent studies between 2010 and the present focus on key biological and ecological processes investigating coral settlement, growth, partial-mortality, and community structures in relation to land-based sedimentation and environmental quality.
 These studies in Pelekane Bay were carried out collaboratively with federal government agencies, and non-governmental organizations, and the community to address the broader issues of land-derived impacts on coral reefs.
 Our findings suggest significant impacts of sedimentation on biological and ecological processes of corals and recovery potential.